AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

    type Matrix is array (Rows, Columns) of Float
      with Convention => Fortran;

-(Rows and Columns are user-defined discrete subtypes.)
+(:ada:`Rows` and :ada:`Columns` are user-defined discrete subtypes.)

-As a result when we declare Matrix objects the Ada compiler will use the column-major layout.
-That makes it possible to pass objects of the type to imported Fortran subprograms because the formal parameter will also be of type Matrix.
+As a result when we declare :ada:`Matrix` objects the Ada compiler will use the column-major layout.
+That makes it possible to pass objects of the type to imported Fortran subprograms because the formal parameter will also be of type :ada:`Matrix`.
 The imported Fortran routine will then see the parameter in memory as it expects to see it.
 So although you wouldn't need to import or export a type itself, you might very well import or export an object of the type, or pass it as a argument.

 When :ada:`Convention` is applied to subprograms, a natural mistake is to think that we are specifying the programming language used to implement the